VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

 How are we gonna do that ?

 What we are looking for here are "gadgets" what these will actually do is help us chain functions together.
-Gadgets are small instructions sequences ending with a "ret" instruction.
+Gadgets are small instructions sequences ending with "ret" instruction.
 What this will do is pop the arguments from the stack and execute them.
 Remember "strcpy" function takes two arguments so we need a pop pop ret instruction.